International Holocaust Cartoon Competition: Winners

 On 1 November 2006, the political cartoonist Abdellah Derkaoui (عبدالله درقاوي), a Moroccan, was announced as the winner and received the first prize of US$12,000.
 Derkaoui's winning cartoon differed from many of the runners-up, in that it did not deny the Holocaust; instead, it used the Holocaust to make a comparison between the actions of Nazi Germany and the contemporary actions of the Israeli government.

 The second prize of US$8,000 was split between the Brazilian cartoonist Carlos Latuff and the far-right French cartoonist Chard, although Chard refused the prize, stating that her cartoon was entered into the competition without her consent.
 According to the Jerusalem Center for Public Affairs, the cartoon by Chard contains explicit Holocaust denial.

 Shahram Rezai of Iran won the third prize of US$5,000.
 In addition to the main prizes, there were also "Special Prizes" of three gold coins awarded to several entries.
 One of these prizes went to Italy, one prize to Morocco, two to Jordan, one to Syria, two to Brazil and five to Iranians.

 2016 competition

 In December 2015, two state-sponsored Iranian cultural organizations, the Owj Media & Art Institute and the Sarcheshmeh Cultural Complex, announced a Holocaust cartoon contest.
-Over 150 cartoons from the contest made up a May 2016 exhibition in the art section at the Islamic Propaganda Organization in Tehran, as part of Iran's Cartoon Biennial.
-After the closing of the Tehran exhibition at the end of May 2016, the Islamic Propaganda Organization sponsored exhibitions of selected cartoons in provincial capitals throughout the country.
+More than 150 cartoons submitted for the contest were showcased in a May 2016 exhibition in the art section at the Islamic Propaganda Organization in Tehran, as part of Iran's Cartoon Biennial.
+Following the closing of the Tehran exhibition at the end of May 2016, the Islamic Propaganda Organization sponsored exhibitions of selected cartoons in provincial capitals across the country.